 - Premiums are usually fixed for the duration of the policy, but some do have "reviewable" premiums that are re-set regularly so it pays to check.

 - There is no cash in value.
 If you don’t fall ill during the policy you don’t get anything back.
-Critical illness cover is often cheaper if you buy it alongside life insurance but bear in mind you’ll only receive one payout i.e. if you become seriously ill and the policy pays out, you will no longer have life insurance in place.
+Critical illness cover is often cheaper if you buy it alongside life insurance but bear in mind you may only receive one payout i.e. if you become seriously ill and the policy pays out, you will no longer have life insurance in place.

-- It is very important to be honest and fill out forms carefully and accurately.
+- It is important to be honest and fill out forms carefully and accurately.
 The better the information you supply, the better your chances of a successful payout if the worst happens.

 - Finally, your cover will stop as soon as you cease to pay premiums so always be sure you can afford the insurance and check that direct debits don’t get cancelled by mistake.